 By Marika Sboros

 I’m a big fan of exercise – as we all should be.
-It makes, or should make, intuitive sense that exercise is good for overall health.
+It makes intuitive sense that exercise is good for overall health.
 Exercise builds endurance and keeps you supple and strong as you age

-And like many of us, you might think you are too busy to exercise.
+Like many, you might think you are too busy to exercise.
 You’ve got that wrong.
-It’s dead easy to fit regular, incidental exercise.
-Take a leaf out of 44th US president Barack Obama’s lifestyle book, for starters.
+It’s dead easy to fit regular, “incidental exercise”.
+For example, during his time in the White, the 44th US president Barack Obama was often spotted taking incidental exercise with his Portuguese Waterdog Bo.

-Here, Sydney University professor of physical activity and population health Emmanual Stamatakis gives you some tips.
+Below, a Sydney University professor of physical activity and population health gives you some tips in an article in The Conversation:

 Have you recently carried heavy shopping bags up a few flights of stairs?
 Or run the last 100 metres to the station to catch your train?
 If you have, you may have unknowingly been doing a style of exercise called high-intensity incidental physical activity.